 The Sonoma County Water Agency has a duty to secure water for future generations of Sonoma County residents.

 The potential impacts of climate change will make it more difficult to meet that mission.
-It is imperative that the Water Agency uses non polluting sources of energy in order to keep our watersheds' environment healthy.
+It is imperative that Sonoma Water uses non polluting sources of energy in order to keep our watersheds' environment healthy.
 Our freshwater resources are very limited, where only 1% of all water on earth is available for human consumption.
 Climate science also leads us to believe that California has, and will continue to face periods of longer droughts, while also experiencing heavier rainfall from intense atmospheric rivers.
-With water scarcity and climate change imacts in mind, the Water Agency is looking ahead to become smarter with our water resources and water facilities.
-The more the Water Agency can do to mitigate and adapt to the impact of climate change, the more secure the water sources will be for the future.
+With water scarcity and climate change impacts in mind, Sonoma Water is looking ahead to become smarter with our water resources and water facilities.
+The more we can do to mitigate and adapt to the impact of climate change, the more secure the water sources will be for the future.

-The Water Agency will inevitably be one of the largest energy users in Sonoma County.
+The Sonoma County Water Agency will inevitably be one of the largest energy users in Sonoma County.
 We treat, pump and distribute water and wastewater for more than 600,000 residents in Sonoma and Marin counties.
-In light of this, in 2006, the Water Agency committed to the goal of operating a carbon free water system by 2015.
-To achieve and sustain carbon free water, the Water Agency is actively working to diversify its energy portfolio and reduce its energy and fuel needs through efficiency and renewable energy production.
-Through this effort, the Water Agency is helping to pioneer new technologies that have been carefully evaluated for economic viability.
+In light of this, in 2015, the Water Agency achieved the goal of operating a carbon free water system.
+Our commitment to carbon free water means that Sonoma Water is devoted to solely utilizing energy that comes from non fossil fuel based resources.
+To achieve and sustain carbon free water, Sonoma Water is actively analyzing its energy portfolio in order to reduce its energy and fuel needs through cost-effective strategies involving efficiency and renewable energy.
+Through this effort, Sonoma Water is helping to pioneer new technologies that have been carefully evaluated for economic viability.

-The Water Agency contracts to procure almost 100% of its electricity needs through renewable and carbon free resources, thus achieving a carbon neutral electricity supply to power its system.
-The Water Agency has four solar photovoltaic projects totaling about 2 MW which account for 5% of its total electricity needs.
-The Water Agency procures local geothermal energy from Sonoma Clean Power's EverGreen program for 6% of its electricity needs.
-The remainder of its energy needs are met through a mix of renewable and carbon free resources from the Power and Water Resources Pooling Authority (PWRPA) and Lake Sonoma Warm Springs Dam hydropower.
-Warm Springs Dam accounts for 23%, and other hydropower accounts for 56%.
-Of the 100% renewable and carbon free sources the Water Agency utilizes, 40% are from local sources within Sonoma County.
+Sonoma Water contracts to procure over 99% of its electricity needs through renewable and non fossil fuel based resources, thus achieving a carbon neutral electricity supply to power its system.
+Sonoma Water has four solar photovoltaic projects totaling about 2 MW which on average amounts to 5% of its total electricity needs.
+Sonoma Water procures local geothermal energy from Sonoma Clean Power's EverGreen program for about 6% of its electricity needs.
+The remainder of our energy mix is met through a mix of renewable and carbon free resources from the Power and Water Resources Pooling Authority (PWRPA) and Lake Sonoma Warm Springs Dam hydropower.
+Altogether our hydropower supply amounts to 68% of our overall load.
+Of the total renewable and carbon free sources the Water Agency utilizes, 20% are from local sources within Sonoma County.

 The Water Agency has received recognition from numerous distinguished organizations for its Carbon Free Water program.
 Below are several of the awards presented to the Water Agency.